aws-samples/eks-workshop-v2/website/docs/observability/high-availability/index.md

 - Understand how Kubernetes handles different types of failures (pod, node, and availability zone)
 - Observe the self-healing capabilities of Kubernetes in action
 - Gain practical experience in chaos engineering for EKS environments

+These experiments will help you understand:

+- How Kubernetes handles different types of failures
+- The importance of proper resource allocation and pod distribution
+- The effectiveness of your monitoring and alerting systems
+- How to improve your application's fault tolerance and recovery strategies

 ## Tools and Technologies